Quantitative K-Theory Related to Spin Chern Numbers: Introduction

-The comparison of$\left\Vert \left[U,V\right]\right\Vert $ with $\left\Vert \left[A,B\right]\right\Vert $ is not hard.
-For the rest of the paper we discuss self-dual matrices.
-We discuss the Pfaffian-Bott index, which depends only on $U$ and $V$ (or $A$ and $B$) but was shown \cite[Lemma 5.8]{HastLorTheoryPractice} to equal the spin Chern index, at least for large systems and other mild assumptions.

-Our results on the Pfaffian-Bott index are quantitative, but the correspondence with spin Chern numbers is not quantitative.
-This will be possible once certain new quantitative results concerning localization of Wannier functions or concerning approximation by commuting matrices are developed.

 Our results are principally stated in terms of unitary matrices.
-However, the study of almost commuting unitary element of $C^{*}$-algebras is not that different.
-We know this because we know that the soft-torus is RFD \cite{EilersExelSoftTorusRFD}.
-We are not prepared to make such a statement about unitary elements in real $C^*$-algebras, in part because the theory of generators and relations for real $C^{*}$-algebras \cite{sorensen2012SPandGraphs} is still rather new and unfamiliar.
+However, the study of almost commuting unitary elements of $C^{*}$-algebras is not that dif\/ferent.
+We know this because we know that the soft-torus is RFD (residually f\/inite-dimensional)~\cite{EilersExelSoftTorusRFD}.